Rush (band): 1968–1974: Early years and debut album

-1974–1977: Arrival of definitive line-up and foray into progressive rock
+1974–1977: Arrival of Neil Peart and foray into progressive rock

-After auditioning five drummers, Lifeson and Lee picked Neil Peart who joined on July 29, two weeks before the group's first US tour.
-They performed their first concert together on August 14 at the Civic Arena in Pittsburgh, opening for Uriah Heep and Manfred Mann's Earth Band to over 11,000 people.
-Peart assumed the role of lyricist; Lifeson and Lee had little interest in the job and recognised Peart's wider vocabulary range from reading regularly.
+After auditioning five drummers, Lifeson and Lee picked Neil Peart, who joined on July 29, 1974, which was two weeks before the group's first US tour.
+They performed their first concert together on August 14 at the Civic Arena in Pittsburgh, opening for Uriah Heep and Manfred Mann's Earth Band to more than 11,000 people.
+Peart assumed the role of lyricist; Lifeson and Lee had little interest in the job and recognized Peart's wider vocabulary range from reading regularly.
 Lifeson and Lee focused primarily on the music, with the new material displaying their influences from progressive rock bands Yes and Pink Floyd.
-When the US tour finished in December 1974, Rush had reached its peak of No. 105 on the US Billboard 200 chart.
+When the U.S. tour concluded in December 1974, Rush had reached its peak of No. 105 on the U.S. Billboard 200 chart.

 Fly by Night (1975), Rush's first album with Peart, saw the inclusion of the story song "By-Tor & the Snow Dog", replete with complex arrangements and a multi-section format.
 Lyrical themes also underwent dramatic changes because of Peart's love for fantasy and science-fiction literature.
-Despite these new styles, some other songs on the album mirrored the simplistic blues style found on Rush's debut.
+Despite the new styles, some other songs on the album mirrored the simplistic blues style found on Rush's debut.
 "Fly by Night" was released as a single that reached No. 45 in Canada.
-The album reached No. 9 in Canada, where it was certified platinum by the Canadian Recording Industry Association (CAN) for selling 100,000 copies and in the US for selling one million copies there.
+The album reached No. 9 in Canada, where it was certified platinum by the Canadian Recording Industry Association (CAN) for selling 100,000 copies and in the U.S. by the Recording Industry Association of America (RIAA) for selling 1 million copies there.